Southwest Wisconsin Activities League: Football (since 2005)

 Football membership in the Southwest Wisconsin Activities League has mirrored its all-sport membership for most of its history, with the exception of a two-year period where Riverdale played as independents from 1985 to 1986.
 After the SWC/SWAL split in 2005, the same eight members played as a football conference until the 2016 season, when Riverdale was shifted to the Ridge & Valley Conference to play with schools more in line with its size.
 Boscobel and Southwestern were moved to the Six Rivers Conference for the 2019 season, and three associate members replaced them: Aquinas (Mississippi Valley), Lancaster (SWC) and Luther (Coulee).
 That same year, the WIAA and WFCA collaborated to realign Wisconsin's high school football conferences, starting with the 2020 season.
 The plan for that season was to move Belleville and Parkview/Albany into the SWAL from the Capitol South and Trailways Large to replace Iowa-Grant's exit to the Six Rivers Conference, who would serve as the SWAL's scheduling partner.
 Because of the COVID-19 pandemic, the SWAL and SWC decided to join forces and their football season to the spring 2021 alternate season approved by the WIAA as an option for schools who didn't want to compete in the regular fall 2020 season.
 The original realignment was finally implemented for the fall 2021 football season and remained in place for the 2022-2023 competition cycle with the exception of Lancaster's return to the SWC as football members.
 In 2024, Parkview/Albany was realigned to the Trailways Conference for football, with the Benton/Scales Mound/Shullsburg and Southwestern/East Dubuque cooperative programs joining to take their place.
 The Abundant Life Christian/St. Ambrose Academy joint program in Madison was also slated to join after a proposed transition to eleven-player football, but backed out before the season started to remain in the eight-player division.
-An eighth member is planned to join the SWAL for the 2026-2027 alignment cycle, as New Glarus is set to join the football roster from the Southwest Wisconsin Conference.
+New Glarus is set to join the football roster from the Southwest Wisconsin Conference for the 2026-2027 realignment cycle, replacing the exiting Belleville, who will be a member of the Eastern Suburban Conference for football.
+The SWAL will also enter into a mandatory one-game crossover with the Southwest Wisconsin Conference starting next season.